-A little behind on this one, but well worth belatedly noting: Much-praised Nashville salon Parlor & Juke opened a second location in April, at 1101 Riverwood Drive in Inglewood (near TKO).
+A little behind on this one, but well worth belatedly noting: Much-praised Nashville salon Parlour & Juke opened a second location in April, at 1101 Riverwood Drive in Inglewood (near TKO).

-Like the flagship downtown location, Parlor & Juke East offers cuts, color, consults, extensions and all manner of other style-forward hair happenings.
-(If you’re looking for big, bold colors — blues, purples, etc., they have particularly experienced hands there too.)
+Like the flagship downtown location, Parlour & Juke East offers cuts, color, consults, extensions and all manner of other style-forward hair happenings.
+(If you’re looking for big, bold colors — blues, purples, etc. — they have particularly experienced hands there too.)

 For more on Parlour & Juke East (and/or to book an appointment, drop by parlourandjuke.com.
 Explore some of their work on Instagram at @parlourandjuke.

 A few Eastside-related releases to spin/prep for: